I Should Turn to Be – Jimi Hendrix Tribute 2025

 To Whom It May Concern (Carry Them Away)

 I’ve mentioned previously that our poetic colleague Kevin FitzPatrick, who died last autumn, often wrote poems about work.
-Here’s one of them from his final collection Still Living In Town.
+Here’s one of them from his book Rush Hour.
 Kevin titled his poem “To Whom It May Concern,” and in performance I took a line from the poem and recast it as a refrain, which you’ll see as the subtitle today.

 Dave Moore and I attended the memorial service held for Kevin at the end of last month.
 It was organized by Kevin’s large and talented family, many of whom I only knew as their player-shadows in Kevin’s poems, and many of his family read favorite poems of their relative at the memorial.
 It seems that Kevin, who was decidedly analog and offline well into this century, would often send them copies of his work in letters mailed across town.
 Some of them read their pieces after unfolding them from inside their original envelopes.